-A single pinhole leak—smaller than a grain of sand—can trigger a recall that costs your company millions and damages customer trust for years.
+A single seal failure — smaller than a grain of sand — can trigger a recall that costs your company significantly and damages customer trust for years.
 The challenge isn’t whether you need a leak tester.
-It’s knowing which one actually catches the leaks that matter for YOUR packages, before they ship.
+It’s knowing which one actually catches the defects that matter for your packages, before they ship.

-Whether you’re packaging fresh proteins, pharmaceuticals, or snack foods, choosing the wrong leak testing method means either missing critical defects or wasting time and money on equipment that doesn’t fit your needs.
-This guide breaks down exactly what each type of leak tester does, which packages it works for, and how to match the right testing method to your production—so you can protect your products and your reputation.
+Whether you’re packaging fresh proteins, pharmaceuticals, or snack foods, choosing the wrong leak testing method means either missing critical defects or spending money on equipment that doesn’t fit your needs.
+This guide breaks down what each type of leak tester does, which packages it works for, and how to match the right testing method to your production.

 What Does a Leak Tester Actually Do?

-A leak tester detects holes, seal failures, and micro-cracks in packaging using methods like bubble emission, pressure change, or altitude simulation.
-For flexible packaging, detection sensitivity typically reaches approximately 250 microns—about the width of two human hairs—identifying defects that cause spoilage, contamination, or recalls before products leave your facility.
+A leak tester detects holes, seal failures, and channel defects in packaging using methods like bubble emission, internal pressurization, or altitude simulation.
+For flexible packaging, these methods are designed to catch gross leaks and visible seal defects — the kind that cause spoilage, contamination, or recalls before products leave your facility.

 4 Leak Testing Methods for Packaging Explained